-Judge Orders Co-Guardianship for Jackson's Kids
+Judge orders co-guardianship for Jackson's kids

 "I think the kids are in terrific hands," the judge said.
 "It appears from the report that Katherine Jackson has done a wonderful job and cares about the children very much."

-Beckloff noted that the children, Prince, 15, Paris, 14 and Blanket, 10, also have a close relationship with their 34-year-old cousin TJ Jackson, who was named temporary guardian last week after working closely with Katherine Jackson since Michael Jackson died.
+Beckloff noted that the children, Prince, 15, Paris, 14 and Blanket, 10, also have a close relationship with their 34-year-old cousin TJ Jackson, who was named co-guardian after working closely with Katherine Jackson since Michael Jackson died.

 TJ is "incredibly respectful" of the family matriarch and she is respectful of him, the judge said.